 Lack of private competition

 Building out fiber networks at scale can often be an incredibly expensive process.
 Some estimates place the average cost of building out fiber to even a single home to be as much as $8,000.
-With hundreds of millions of addresses to serve, private telecom has found it a difficult proposition to justify installing robust fiber networks, especially in less populous areas of the U.S.
+With hundreds of millions of addresses to serve, private telecom companies like AT&T, Verizon Fios and Charter Spectrum have found it a difficult proposition to justify installing robust fiber networks, especially in less populous areas of the U.S.

 Some rural communities have taken advantage of this opportunity by building out locally-funded municipal networks, despite several roadblocks in place across many states.
 The fact remains, however, that millions of Americans still have one or fewer options that even qualify as “broadband,” much less a single fiber connection.